Neville Lyttelton: Military career

 He went on to be assistant adjutant-general at Headquarters in December 1894 and assistant military secretary there in October 1897 and took part in the state funeral of Former prime minister William Gladstone in May 1898.

 Lyttelton was given command of 2nd Brigade with the temporary rank of brigadier general on 13 July 1898 and led his brigade at the battle of Omdurman in September 1898 during the Mahdist War.

 Lyttelton returned to his role as assistant military secretary at headquarters on 21 October 1898 and then, having become a supernumerary major general for distinguished service in the field on 15 November 1898 and promoted to the substantive rank of major general on 10 February 1899, he briefly took back his old command at 2nd Brigade, now based at Aldershot Command, on 1 September 1899.

 Lyttelton served in the Second Boer War as commander of the 4th Brigade in South Africa from 9 October 1899.
 He temporarily became general officer commanding the 2nd Division in February 1900, then commanded the 4th Division, and was involved in the Battle of Spion Kop in January 1900 and the Battle of Vaal Krantz in February 1900, leading to the Relief of Ladysmith later that month.
 Promoted to lieutenant general for distinguished service in the field on 22 March 1900, Lord Roberts in his despatch referred to Lyttelton as an officer "with great coolness under fire, and considerable tactical knowledge and resource...an excellent commander in the field."
-He was in command of the troops in Natal until June 1902, when he became Commander-in-Chief of the whole of South Africa following the end of the Second Boer War the previous month.
+He was in command of the troops in Natal until June 1902, when he became Commander-in-Chief of forces in the Transvaal and Orange River Colony (with Natal as a district in the command) following the end of the Second Boer War the previous month.
+Early in February 1903 he was also appointed in command of forces in the Cape Colony, thus he had command of the whole of the forces in South Africa.
 In this role Lyttelton and his wife sought to repair relations with the Boer community.
 In the South Africa honours list published on 26 June 1902, Lyttelton was knighted as a Knight Commander of the Order of the Bath (KCB).